Relaxation of imbalance in a disordered XX model with on-site dephasing: Agreement of exact numerics with evolution by

 where $\ket{\alpha_i}$ can be taken as the computational basis states.
-We plot the comparison of results obtained from exact numerics using Eq.~\ref{master1} and evolution of the density matrix using Eq.~\ref{Heffevolution} and Eq.~\ref{Imbalanceheff} in Fig.~\ref{fig6}.
+We plot the comparison of results obtained from exact numerics using Equation~\eqref{master1} and evolution of the density matrix using Equation~\eqref{Heffevolution} and Equation~\eqref{Imbalanceheff} in Fig.~\ref{fig6}.
 We see that from $\tau \sim 0.01$ the two results are almost equal.
-This effective description reproduces the low energy eigenspectrum of the Liouvillian quite accurately and hence correctly approximates the evolution from $\tau \gg \tau_0$, thus is effective in capturing the evolution of $I(t)$ from approximately Region II, as expected.
+This effective description reproduces the low energy eigenspectrum of the Liouvillian quite accurately and hence correctly approximates the evolution from $\tau \gg \tau_0$, and thus is effective in capturing the evolution of $I(t)$ from approximately region II, as expected.